-Shareholders who are subject to United Kingdom corporation tax will be taxed on any capital gains at the applicable corporation tax rate, currently 19% for the financial year 2022/2023.
-In 2021 the United Kingdom Government legislated for the rate of corporation tax to increase to 25% from April 2023, but it is expected that this increase in the rate of corporation tax to 25% will not be implemented due to a change in government policy.
+Shareholders who are subject to United Kingdom corporation tax will be taxed on any capital gains at the applicable corporation tax rate, currently 25% for the financial year 2023/2024.
 Shareholders subject to United Kingdom corporation tax who acquired their Shares prior to 1 January 2018 may benefit from indexation allowance.
 In general terms, the indexation allowance increases the capital gains tax base cost of an asset in accordance with the rise in the retail prices index, although the indexation allowance has been frozen from 1 January 2018.